GENERAL INFO

 PUBLIC TRANSIT

-STM | Old Montreal is steps away from the following metro stations: Square-Victoria-OAC (western edge of Old Montreal); Place D’Armes (middle of Old Montreal); and Champs-De-Mars (eastern edge of Old Montreal).
+Old Montreal is served by public transit, STM.
+It is steps away from the following metro stations: Square-Victoria-OAC (western edge of Old Montreal); Place D’Armes (middle of Old Montreal); and Champs-De-Mars (eastern edge of Old Montreal).

-Old Montreal is also served by bus routes 14, 55, 129, 361, 363 and 715.
+Old Montreal is also served by several bus routes.

 PUBLIC WASHROOMS